Welcome to the Penn Law Prisoners’ Education and Advocacy Project!

 The Prisoners’ Legal Education Program

-Each week, several Penn Law students volunteer to teach legal education courses in four Philadelphia prisons.
+Each week, several Penn Law students volunteer to teach legal education courses in three Philadelphia prisons.
 Students have taught courses such as Criminal Law, Evidence, Criminal Procedure, Mental Health Law, and Employment Law.
 It’s a mutually beneficial activity: Penn Law students are able to solidify their knowledge as they prepare lesson plans, and the inmates are exposed to a new way of thinking and a new wealth of legal knowledge.
 Students teach in groups, with an upperclassman serving as the team leader and assigning roles for each group member.
 Our teaching curriculum is advised by Penn Law Professors and approved by the Philadelphia Prison System.

 The Pennsylvania Innocence Project